nnellans/terraform-guide/README.md

   region  = "us-central1"
 }
 ```

 - Each Provider has its own unique settings.
-This may include things such as the credentials used to authenticate to the vendor's API, which region to use, which subscription to use, etc.
+This may include settings such as the credentials used to authenticate to the vendor's API, which region to use, which subscription to use, etc.
-  - Do not put sensitive credentials in the `provider` block.
-Passwords stored directly in code are **bad**!
+  - Do not put sensitive credentials in the `provider` block, as storing passwords directly in code is a **bad** idea!
   - Some Providers support alternate ways to provide these values, such as using environment variables.
 It is recommended to use these alternate methods
   - Check out your Provider's documentation for more information
 - You may still see code that uses the `version` argument inside of a `provider` block.
 Do NOT use this, it's deprecated.
 Instead, you should specify the supported Provider versions in the `terraform` block (see above)